 York’s Christmas festival, the St Nicholas Fair, includes alpine-style stalls on Parliament Street and an old-fashioned helter-skelter on Kings Square, while the best local producers can be found at Shambles Market and Food Court.
 Have a cup of mead or pint of local ale at the Medieval market at Barley Hall (17 Nov-5 Jan).

 When: 15 November - 23 December (St Nicholas Fair); 17 November - 5 January 2019 (Barley Hall)

 Best for...
 Tudor shops & local produce

 With its Roman walls, Tudor shopping arcade and the lovely red sandstone cathedral from which to view the River Dee, Chester is a pretty setting for a festive break.
-The market on Princess Street (Monday-Saturday) includes a fine fishmonger and local produce from Taste Cheshire farmers’ market (outside the town hall, every third Saturday) including sausages and pies, cheeses and preserves.
+The Christmas market on Princess Street features over 70 traditional chalets offering festive nibbles and gifts, plus local produce from Taste Cheshire farmers’ market.
+Visit the Gin & Ale Bar and sample some of over 40 gins, cocktails and ales.

 Which is your favourite Christmas market?
 Leave a comment below...